uqlibrary/uqlibrary-ga/README.md

 ## Getting Started

-Please, note .bowerrc installs dependencies to ../ directory.
-It's recommended to develop this component in a sub directory, eg  .development/uqlibrary-ga-dev/uqlibrary-ga/ not to pollute your development directory with all bower dependencies.
+Please, note `.bowerrc` installs dependencies to the parent directory of the git root.
+It's recommended to develop this component in a sub directory, eg  `.development/uqlibrary-ga-dev/uqlibrary-ga/` not to pollute your development directory with all bower dependencies.

 Install Node.JS and run the following oneliner in the project directory: